JeelAnghanSec/SOC-Portfolio/03-Memory-Forensics/README.md

 # 🧠 Memory Forensics

-**From volatile memory to forensic evidence.**

-This directory contains hands-on **memory forensics investigations** focused on uncovering malicious processes, network activity, hidden artifacts, and Indicators of Compromise (IOCs) from memory dumps.
+**Malware fades from disk.
+It can't hide from RAM.**

+This directory holds hands-on memory forensics investigations built around a simple truth: volatile memory captures what attackers try hardest to erase.
+Every dump here has been dissected to uncover hidden processes, injected code, live network connections, and the fingerprints malware leaves behind while it's actually running.

+This is the difference between finding a crime scene and catching the act in progress.

+---

 ### 🔍 Core Skills
-- Memory Dump Analysis
+- 🧩 **Memory Dump Analysis** — parsing raw memory into readable, actionable structure
-- Process & Malware Investigation
+- 👾 **Process & Malware Investigation** — spotting rogue, hollowed, or hidden processes
-- Network Artifact Analysis
-- IOC Discovery
-- Threat Hunting
-- Incident Response
+- 🌐 **Network Artifact Analysis** — reconstructing connections still alive in memory
+- 🚩 **IOC Discovery** — extracting indicators no disk scan would ever catch
+- 🎯 **Threat Hunting** — actively chasing anomalies instead of waiting for alerts
+- 🛠️ **Incident Response** — turning findings into containment and next steps
-- Volatility & DFIR Tooling
+- 🧬 **Volatility & DFIR Tooling** — wielding the industry-standard memory framework

+---

+### 📂 What's Inside
-📂 Each subfolder represents a completed forensic investigation with its **analysis, findings, evidence, and screenshots**.
+Each subfolder is a complete forensic case study — investigation, findings, extracted evidence, and screenshots documenting the trail from suspicion to proof.

-> **Goal:** Investigate what happened — recover the evidence — understand the attack.
+> **Goal:** Investigate what happened.
+Recover what was hidden.
+Understand the attack.